grassrootseconomics/CIC-Docs/spec/002_xdai_migration.md

 We want to give donors and community mambers a way to contribute to and cash out from Community Inclusion Currencies with National Currency.
 By connecting to a reserve that is stable to the US dollar called xDAI we bring some stability and the ability for many to support local communities.
 We also enable any CICs that have xDAI as a reserve to convert to any other CIC with xDAI as reserve.

 ## Before
 Currently we are using a virtual reserve a generic ERC20 token.
 We have 2 Million of those reserve tokens against 8 Million Sarafu issued (the current Kenyan CIC).
-Sall those Sarafu_1 or S1
+(Call those Sarafu_1 or S1)

 ## After
-We have 40,000 xDAI to put as the reserve and are looking at minting 16Million tokens called Sarafu  S2 with a connector weight (target Reserve Ratio) of 0.25 (25%) and an inital price of roughly 0.01 Sarafu to a xDAI (USD stable)
+We have 40,000 xDAI to put as the reserve and are looking at minting O(16Million) tokens (called Sarafu_2 S2) with a connector weight (target Reserve Ratio) of 0.25 (25%) and an inital price of roughly 0.01 Sarafu to a xDAI (USD stable)

 ## Implementation